turingschool/front-end-curriculum/projects/build-your-own-backend.md

 You are welcome to use other status codes.

-All of the above scenarios (other than the 500 error) should be tested per endpoint.

 In addition to responding with the appropriate status code, you are expected to send back clear, informative error messages when something goes wrong.
 Do not simply `console.log` 'WHATEVER'.
 If a `POST` request fails because the request didn't include a required parameter, respond with something like 'Entity requires a <fieldName> but none was provided.'

 ### Custom API Endpoints

-* Developer must use GET params on at least one endpoint, which would allow the user to narrow down the nature of their request or filter their results.
+* Developer must use query params on at least one endpoint, which would allow the user to narrow down the nature of their request or filter their results.
 So for example, you may have an endpoint like:

 `GET api/v1/merchants?areacode=80202`